-The new route rejoined the old at the site of the current roundbout in Green Street Green by the Rose and Crown pub, which is also where the later Farnborough Bypass joins the ancient routes.
+The new route rejoins the old at the site of the roundbout at Green Street Green by the Rose and Crown pub, which is also where the later Farnborough Bypass rejoins both earlier routes.

 Turnpike RoadsRoads, for longer than people could remember, were nothing more than dirt tracks that turned to mud in the winter and baked rock hard in the summer.
 Either way, movement along these 'roads' was difficult and at certain times of the year, practically impossible.

 By law, every parish had to look after the 'roads' that ran through their area.
 Men were meant to work for 6 days every year to maintain and repair the roads.
 However, very few villagers travelled, therefore they were not particularly interested in doing this task, especially as it - and roads - seemed to offer them no benefits.

 But the growth generated by the start of the industrial revolution meant that a good transport system was needed.